WolfgangKonen/SACOBRA_Py/docs_local/source/optim.rst

 reduced in the current iteration: Otherwise, a solution *'on the rim'* that was (artificially) feasible in the last iteration, might get lost in the current iteration because it is now infeasible.

+The refine step is carried out in :meth:`.EvaluatorReal.equ_refine` which is called from :meth:`.EvaluatorReal.update`.

 Details Phase II
 -----------------